 - DNA samples can be collected by a doctor and sent to a lab

-- You can order a kit online or purchase from a store and collect the DNA yourself for a paternity test at home
+- You can order a home paternity test kit online or purchase from a store and collect the DNA yourself for a paternity test at home

 It’s the ideal choice if you’re not going to court: You can choose to test at home if you don’t need results for court—in other words, if you just want to know for your own peace of mind and don’t need a report for legal reasons such as child support, custody, benefits, or inheritance.